Tessellation

 The integration engine.
 Input a unit or topic and TEMPOS surfaces the linguistic layers hiding inside it, then assembles them into a tessellated lesson plan where literacy and content reinforce each other.

 A vetted etymology library tied to elementary content standards.
-The origin story of any term in your science, math, or social studies unit — and the words students already know that share its roots.
+Teachers can pull the origin story of any term in their science, math, or social studies unit and see how it connects to other words students already know.

 Sound and syllable structure tools.
-Each vocabulary set comes with phonological annotations for read-alouds, pronunciation modeling, and decoding instruction without leaving the unit you are planning.
+Each vocabulary set comes with phonological annotations a teacher can use for read-alouds, pronunciation modeling, and decoding instruction without leaving the unit they are planning.

 Spelling pattern and visual structure tools.
-Why words are spelled the way they are, with patterns grouped so students can transfer the logic to new words instead of memorizing in isolation.
+Teachers see why words are spelled the way they are, with patterns grouped so students can transfer the logic to new words instead of memorizing in isolation.

 Cross-curricular mapping across Science, Technology, Engineering, Arts, and Math.
 Every linguistic layer is anchored to subject-area standards, so a science unit on ecosystems also delivers morphology, etymology, and writing practice.